OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-02.md

 ## Proverbs 2:22

-But the wicked will be cut off from the land, and the treacherous will be torn away from it.
+But the wicked will be removed from the land, and the treacherous will be uprooted from it.